Matt Joyce (baseball): Retirement and post-playing career

-After the disruptions caused by the 2021-22 MLB lockout, Joyce did not receive any contract offers from MLB teams.
+After the disruptions caused by the 2021–22 MLB lockout, Joyce did not receive any contract offers from MLB teams.
 He received an invitation to play in an independent baseball league, which he ultimately rejected, choosing to retire instead.
 Joyce finished his career with a lifetime .242 batting average in 1,400 games across 14 major league seasons, recording 149 home runs, 898 hits, and 503 RBI in the process.
 In 2023, Joyce joined Bally Sports Sun as a part-time sports analyst for his former team, the Tampa Bay Rays.

 Playing style

-Since 2016, Joyce has operated primarily as a pinch hitter rather than a position player.
-The transition has been successful: he led all active MLB pinch hitters with 40 hits and 70 total bases from 2017 through 2020, tying for first with seven home runs.
-A left-handed batter, most of his plate appearances have been against right-handed pitchers, against whom he has had an .818 on-base plus slugging (OPS) since the 2016 season.
+Beginning in 2016, Joyce operated primarily as a pinch hitter rather than a position player.
+The transition was successful: he led all active MLB pinch hitters with 40 hits and 70 total bases from 2017 through 2020, tying for first with seven home runs.
+A left-handed batter, most of his plate appearances during this period were against right-handed pitchers, against whom he had an .818 on-base plus slugging (OPS) since the 2016 season.
 As his batting improved over the course of his major league career, Joyce told MLB.com that he would watch YouTube videos of performances from Barry Bonds, Ken Griffey Jr., Jose Bautista, and Robinson Cano to understand what made each player successful behind the plate.
-While his mechanics have been consistently strong throughout his MLB career, Joyce has occasionally struggled with timing at the plate.
+While his mechanics were consistently strong throughout his MLB career, Joyce occasionally struggled with timing at the plate.
 During a decline in his productivity at Anaheim, Scioscia, the manager at the time, encouraged Joyce to think of "a concept like driving the ball up the middle or to left center" rather than focusing on physical mechanics of batting.